nguyenq/tess4j/README.md

 ## Contributors

-A big thanks to GitHub and all of Tess4J's contributors:
+A big thanks to GitHub and all of Tess4J's contributors.

-* [O.J.
-Sousa Rodrigues](https://github.com/4F2E4A2E) for mavenizing Tess4J and committing it to Maven Central Repositories